MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing.md

 [!INCLUDE [SQL Server Azure SQL Database Azure SQL Managed Instance](../../includes/applies-to-version/sql-asdb-asdbmi.md)]

 The intelligent query processing (IQP) feature family includes features with broad impact that improve the performance of existing workloads with minimal implementation effort to adopt.
 The following graphic details the family of IQP features and when they were first introduced for SQL Server.
-All IQP features are available in [!INCLUDE[ssazuremi_md](../../includes/ssazuremi_md.md)] and [!INCLUDE[ssSDSfull](../../includes/ssazure-sqldb.md)].
+All IQP features are available in [!INCLUDE[ssazuremi_md](../../includes/ssazuremi_md.md)] and [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)].
 Some features depend on the database's compatibility level.

 :::image type="content" source="./media/iqp-feature-family.svg" alt-text="A diagram of the Intelligent Query Processing family of features and when they were first introduced to SQL Server.":::